Quasinormal modes from numerical relativity with Bayesian inference: Comparing residuals from the strain, news and curvature scalar

 \section{Comparing residuals from the strain, news and curvature scalar}

 In this paper, we chose to work with the news rather than the strain, which is typically what is used in ringdown studies.
-This is due to the imperfections in the superrest frame transformation, which only appear for the strain, and result in a much larger late-time residual.
+This is due to imperfections that appear after the superrest frame transformation of the strain and result in a much larger late-time residual.
+These do not appear in the news, which always decays to zero regardless of the frame.
 This can be seen in Fig.~\ref{fig:residual_comparison}.
 The imperfection inflates the value of $\sigma_{\mathrm{min},i}^{\beta}$ compared to the news and curvature scalar which results in a greater estimate of the uncertainty and hence a much less well-constrained posterior.